Please visit our Clubfinder tool to search for your nearest U16 or U19 Contact football team.

 The 7v7 teams play in small regional groups of four, the winners of each, plus the best placed runner up, qualifying for the end of season playoff tournament.
 The tournament results in the winners lifting the U19 Division 2 title.

 Players must be under 19 on 31st of August in the year preceding the playing season, the minimum age is 16.

-The National Plate competition is competed for by the four second placed teams who do not qualify for the BritBowl tournament and the four best third placed teams from the six divisions.
+The National Plate competition is competed for by the four second placed teams who do not qualify for the BritBowl tournament.
 The plate tournament is played to the same format as the U16 Britbowl tournament.